 The Fountain of Cibeles, in Madrid

+Welcome to Spain!
 Upon arrival at the nation's capital, you'll enjoy a private transfer to your hotel in the city center.
-Take some time to settle in before heading out to explore.
-You'll definitely want to see some of the highlights like the Puerta del Sol, one of the most historic and expansive plazas in the city.
-There's also Madrid's famous Fountain of Cibeles.
-Located in the city center it features a sculpture completed in 1782 and depicting Cybele, the Greek goddess of fertility, riding in a chariot pulled by lions.
+Take some time to settle in before heading out to explore highlights like the Puerta del Sol, one of the city's most historic and expansive plazas.
+There's also Madrid's famous Fountain of Cibeles, an 18th-century sculpture depicting Cybele, the Greek goddess of fertility, riding in a chariot pulled by lions.

-In the evening, you'll really dig into Madrid's culture on a food tour.
-A local expert guide will lead you on a two-hour walking excursion that stops at some great tapas bars.
+In the evening, you'll dig into Madrid's culture on a two-hour walking excursion that stops at some great tapas bars.
 On this tour, you'll visit Barrio Las Letras, which is known as the "literary quarter."
-This historic neighborhood in the city center was once home to Spanish lit legends like Cervantes and Quevedo.
-Besides visiting some historic sights around here, you'll also stop on Calle Huertas for a bite at one of the many tapas bars that line the street.
+This historic neighborhood in the city center was once home to Spanish literary legends like Cervantes and Quevedo.
+Besides visiting some historical sites around here, you'll also stop at Calle Huertas for a bite at one of the many tapas bars that line the street.

-Day 2: Private City Tour - Discover Madrid's Royal Legacy
+Day 2: Private City Walk, Discover Madrid's Royal Legacy

 The Royal Palace, Madrid